 A host of innovations is making access to data easier.
 The cloud has made it easier to store and connect large amounts of data.
 Another good example is open banking, which is putting more financial data securely in more hands, more quickly, than ever before.
 According to The Balance, “open banking is the practice of sharing financial information electronically, securely, and only under conditions that customers approve of.”
-Now rapidly gaining traction in the US, open banking is seeding an extraordinary burst of innovation in FinTech.
+Now rapidly gaining traction across Europe, open banking is seeding an extraordinary burst of innovation in FinTech.
 The Balance again: “Application programming interfaces (APIs) allow third-party providers (TPPs) to access financial information efficiently, which promotes the development of new apps and services.”

 The open banking opportunity for CFOs